10 Oct 2018

 Your code will look like so:

-import UIKit import JLColorKit class ViewController: UIViewController { @IBOutlet weak var helloWorldLabel: UILabel! override func viewDidLoad() { super.viewDidLoad() helloWorldLabel.textColor = UIColor.DarkColor.CuriousRed; } }
+import UIKit import JLColorKit class ViewController: UIViewController { @IBOutlet weak var helloWorldLabel: UILabel! override func viewDidLoad() { super.viewDidLoad() helloWorldLabel.textColor = UIColor.DarkColor.CuriousRed; } } - Run it and you will see your app using your new custom color!

 Next Up: How to Make a CocoaPod!